In This Article

 There are a lot of improvements and new features were introduced in this release.

 In System Center 2019 Virtual Machine Manager, Microsoft added several new features.
-In the previous blog post, I showed you how to install System Center 2019 Virtual Machine Manager on top of Windows Server 2019 and SQL Server 2017.
-In this post, I will dive into the new features and improvements.
+In the previous blog post, we showed you how to install System Center 2019 Virtual Machine Manager on top of Windows Server 2019 and SQL Server 2017.
+In this post, we will dive into the new features and improvements.

 Click on the title to forward in the article:

 - Nested Virtualization – Run Hyper-V inside a Hyper-V virtual machine

 - Migrate VMware VM (EFI firmware-based VM) to Hyper-V

 - Prevent CSVs from getting full by setting a threshold for warning or auto migrating VHDs across CSVs in a cluster